Ulta Beauty, Inc. (NASDAQ:ULTA) Shares Sold by Edmond DE Rothschild Holding S.A.

-Edmond DE Rothschild Holding S.A. reduced its position in Ulta Beauty, Inc. (NASDAQ:ULTA – Get Rating) by 35.0% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 2,193 shares of the specialty retailer’s stock after selling 1,179 shares during the period.
-Edmond DE Rothschild Holding S.A.’s holdings in Ulta Beauty were worth $845,000 as of its most recent SEC filing.
+Edmond DE Rothschild Holding S.A. trimmed its stake in Ulta Beauty, Inc. (NASDAQ:ULTA – Get Rating) by 35.0% in the second quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The fund owned 2,193 shares of the specialty retailer’s stock after selling 1,179 shares during the quarter.
+Edmond DE Rothschild Holding S.A.’s holdings in Ulta Beauty were worth $845,000 at the end of the most recent quarter.

-Other institutional investors have also modified their holdings of the company.
-Gladstone Institutional Advisory LLC acquired a new position in Ulta Beauty during the first quarter valued at approximately $252,000.
-New York State Common Retirement Fund boosted its position in Ulta Beauty by 0.6% during the 1st quarter.
-New York State Common Retirement Fund now owns 66,580 shares of the specialty retailer’s stock worth $26,513,000 after purchasing an additional 413 shares during the period.
-MCF Advisors LLC acquired a new stake in Ulta Beauty in the 1st quarter valued at $41,000.
-Qtron Investments LLC raised its position in Ulta Beauty by 213.0% in the first quarter.
-Qtron Investments LLC now owns 1,972 shares of the specialty retailer’s stock valued at $785,000 after purchasing an additional 1,342 shares during the period.
-Finally, Human Investing LLC acquired a new position in shares of Ulta Beauty during the first quarter worth about $734,000.
-Hedge funds and other institutional investors own 89.20% of the company’s stock.
+Several other institutional investors and hedge funds have also made changes to their positions in the stock.
+Vanguard Group Inc. raised its stake in Ulta Beauty by 0.7% in the 1st quarter.
+Vanguard Group Inc. now owns 5,886,434 shares of the specialty retailer’s stock valued at $2,344,096,000 after purchasing an additional 40,190 shares during the last quarter.
+Wellington Management Group LLP grew its holdings in shares of Ulta Beauty by 43.1% during the first quarter.
+Wellington Management Group LLP now owns 2,276,111 shares of the specialty retailer’s stock worth $906,392,000 after buying an additional 685,026 shares in the last quarter.
+FMR LLC raised its position in shares of Ulta Beauty by 94.9% in the second quarter.
+FMR LLC now owns 752,048 shares of the specialty retailer’s stock valued at $289,899,000 after buying an additional 366,138 shares during the last quarter.
+Massachusetts Financial Services Co.
+MA raised its position in shares of Ulta Beauty by 18.3% in the first quarter.
+Massachusetts Financial Services Co.
+MA now owns 596,823 shares of the specialty retailer’s stock valued at $237,666,000 after buying an additional 92,443 shares during the last quarter.
+Finally, Invesco Ltd. lifted its stake in shares of Ulta Beauty by 33.6% during the first quarter.
+Invesco Ltd. now owns 473,586 shares of the specialty retailer’s stock valued at $188,593,000 after buying an additional 119,048 shares during the period.
+89.20% of the stock is currently owned by hedge funds and other institutional investors.

 Ulta Beauty Company Profile